Imranf620/front-end/README.md

 # Frontend README

 ## Project Overview
-This frontend application is built using **React.js** with modern JavaScript and TypeScript practices.
+This frontend application is built using **React.js** with modern JavaScript practices.
 It provides a responsive user interface for file management, user authentication, and interaction with the backend APIs.
 The project is optimized for performance and usability.

 ## Features
 - User authentication with secure login and registration.